lfaletti/assessment-back/README.md

-# Backend exercise for "Insurance Services"
+# Backend exercise for Isurance Services

 Developed with Visual Studio 2017.